Running Race and Event Planning – Setting Out Your 2026 Training Year

 Training blocks nearest the A Race should focus on things most specific to that event, and those blocks furthest away should work on the things least specific to your event.
 Think of a mountainous trail race, with lots of steep elevation.
 Practising hiking and pole work should be done in the last couple of blocks (several weeks) before the race, with flatter, speed work done in the earlier blocks, further out from the event.
 The final couple of weeks should always be reserved for your taper.

 Focus on your strengths nearer the event and weaknesses furthest away.
 By understanding our strengths and weaknesses, captured earlier and the specific requirements of the event, we can focus and develop these in a timely fashion.
 We do this by incorporating our weaknesses into the earlier blocks of training.
 As an example, you may struggle on technical trails.
-Using this principle, we would incorporate technical trails, as part of the runs in the earlier blocks of training.
+Using this principle, we would incorporate technical trails as part of the runs in the earlier blocks of training.

 Finally, regardless of the race and when it is scheduled, my key piece of advice is “Start your planning and training now, it is never too soon.”
 Do not wait for an arbitrary date in the future to begin.
 The sooner you start, the better and more enjoyable day on the trails you will have!